freeman42x/haskell-editor-setup/README.md

 Usefulness and features of the project

-* one click install or pick your own
+* one click install for Atom and extensions or pick your own editor and extensions
-* customizable settings with persistent settings
+* customizable settings that persist across runs
-* notify via: sounds, toast messages, etc.
+* notify via: sounds, toast messages, etc. so that you know when system was updated
-* hours saved: in the order of millions
+* hours saved by using this project: in the order of millions
-* great UX for new Haskell learners mainly because of f
+* great UX for new Haskell learners mainly because of One Click Configuration of Atom, which is a great editor for Haskell code

 "Everything that can be automated should be automated" - Future Robot Overlords